osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/roles.md

 - **Account Contributor** - Granted read and write permissions throughout OCS, by default.
 - **Account Data Steward** - Not granted any specific permissions by default.
 - **Account Viewer** - Not granted any specific permissions by default.
-- **Account Member** - Automatically granted to any user or client in OCS, and granted read access throughout OCS by default.
+- **Account Member** - This role is assigned to all users or client in OCS.
+Account members are granted read access throughout OCS, by default.

 In addition, custom roles can be added, which are not granted any specific permissions by default.
 Granting a user or client the new custom role will not have any effect on permissions until the role is explicitly allowed or denied access to resources in OCS.